NatFTes/Churn-prediction-with-Keras/README.md

 This version was exported directly from the original Jupyter Notebook using LaTeX.

 You may also browse the `/img` folder to preview the key plots separately.

+In the [project appendix](https://) you will find a version of the model using manual training just to demonstreate how it can be done purely TensorFlow.

 To explore the original datasets, refer to the links mentioned in the PDF report.